Time to bury strategy of weaponising disruptions: Dhankhar | Politics

 - India

-Vice President and Rajya Sabha Chairman Jagdeep Dhankhar on Tuesday said as proceedings move to the new Parliament building, it was the right time to bury the strategy of ''weaponising'' disturbances and disruptions in parliamentary functioning as these are antithetical to democratic values.
+As proceedings of Parliament moved to its new building, Rajya Sabha Chairman Jagdeep Dhankhar on Tuesday called for burying the strategy of ''weaponising'' disturbances and disruptions in parliamentary functioning, saying these are antithetical to democratic values.

-He said, ''As we march to the new Parliament building, we must enhance cooperation and consensual approach.
-Time for us to bid farewell to confrontational stance and resolve to ever keep national interests upper most.''
-Dhankhar also stressed that it was right time to bury the strategy of ''weaponising disturbances and disruptions in parliamentary functioning'' as these are antithetical to democratic values. ''This can never have sanction of our people,'' he said.
+''As we march into the new Parliament building, we must enhance cooperation and consensual approach.
+Time for us to bid farewell to confrontational stance and resolve to ever keep national interest uppermost,'' he told the gathering of parliamentarians in the central hall.

+''Time to bury the strategy of weaponising disturbance and disruptions in parliamentary functioning as these are antithetical to democratic values and can never have the sanction of the people – our ultimate masters,'' Dhankhar said.

+''Time has come to give up once and for all the premise of justifying the transgression of conduct and outrageous disregard of rules in the temples of democracy by making reference to past instances,'' he added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)